 - An MRes dissertation of 16 thousand words (100% weighting)

-Students will discuss the development of their research topic in structured meetings (see learning and teaching methods above), with a supervisor designated to them by the Programme Leader.
+Students will discuss the development of their research topic in structured meetings (see learning and teaching methods above) with a supervisor designated to them by the Programme Leader.
 Whilst these meetings take place throughout the course, a number of them is directly linked to a Semester 1 module entitled 'Research Topics'.
-One of the main assessments in this module entails writing-up a project proposal, which will ultimately be the finalised proposal for the dissertation project.
+One of the main assessments in the module entails writing-up a project proposal, which will ultimately be the finalised proposal for the dissertation project.

 Students will receive written feedback on their dissertation proposals and on their dissertations, as well as oral or written feedback on agreed drafts submitted to their supervisors.

 - Guide students along the elaboration of an appropriate research topic, ideally a topic that has already been identified in their taught modules (especially their research topics/methodology modules)

 - Encourage students to discuss the topic critically

 - Enable students to sharpen the focus and develop the data-related components of their research projects, so that the project becomes substantial enough yet manageable given the scope, time and resources envisaged for an MRes dissertation